Metro Transit to temporarily cut fares to a buck a ride this fall

-The move is a temporary promotion, part of a broader strategy deployed by Metro Transit to boost ridership decimated during the pandemic as people worked at home rather than the office.
+The move is a temporary promotion, part of a broader strategy by Metro Transit to boost ridership decimated during the pandemic when people worked at home rather than the office.

 "As we emerge from the pandemic, we believe we have the opportunity to reintroduce ourselves to our customers and to the general public as a transit system that is committed to becoming stronger and better," said Metro Transit General Manager Wes Kooistra.